enviroCar/enviroCar-app/README.md

 ## References

 This app is in operational use in the [CITRAM - Citizen Science for Traffic Management](https://www.citram.de/) project.
+Check out the [enviroCar website](https://envirocar.org/) for more information about the enviroCar project.

 ## Contributors